wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 ```

 Now the question is... how would we do the implicit return?

-We can put it on one line, no problem.
-(Objects can be put on one line).
+We can put it on one line, no problem _(objects can be put on one line)_.

-But how would we return it.
-Let's try it.
+But how would we return it?

+Let's try it the way we know.

-First put it on one line.
+Put it on one line.

 ```js
 const makeABaby = (first, last) => {return { name: `${first} ${last}`, age: 0}};
 ```

-Now if we want to make it an implicit return, we get rid of the curly brackets and the return.
+To make it an implicit return, get rid of the curly brackets and the `return` keyword.  👇

 ```js
 const makeABaby = (first, last) => { name: `${first} ${last}`, age: 0};
 ```

-However, you will see this error if you try to run the code like that.
 ![](@attachment/Clipboard_2020-01-30-20-06-08.png)

+However, you will see the above 👆 error if you try to run the code like that.

 Whats happening there is it thinks that the curly bracket from the baby object is actually the curly object from the block of the function.

 Curly brackets in javscript can be creation of an object, or a block of code.

-So how do you implicitly return an object when it gets confused about what it actually is.
+What are you options to implicitly return an object then?

-If you want to implictly return an object in javascript, you just pop a set of parentheses around the thing that you are returning and that will contain it and it won't think it's the block fo the function.
+If you want to implictly return an object in javascript, you just pop a set of parentheses around the thing that you are returning and then the code will know that it's not the block to the function.

+Try it by modifying your code like so 👇

 ```js
 const makeABaby = (first, last) => ({ name: `${first} ${last}`, age: 0});